OhadLavi/SpoonItBackend/backend/README.md

-# Recipe Keeper Backend
+# SpoonIt Backend

-This is the backend server for the Recipe Keeper application that communicates with Ollama's Gemma 3B model.
+This is the backend server for the SpoonIt application that communicates with Ollama's Gemma 3B model.

 ## Prerequisites